 The primary difference between a cash-out refinance loan and other home equity loan options is that a cash-out refinance loan converts one mortgage into a separate larger one.
 Every other home equity loan option creates a second mortgage on your home.

 With a traditional home equity loan, you take on a second mortgage at a fixed rate with up to 30 years for repayment.
 One thing to consider is the fees associated with each loan.
 Cash-out refinancing may have fees and closing costs since you are changing your loan.
-Discover Home Equity Loans offers both home equity loan and cash-out refinance options.
+Discover Home Loans offers both home equity loan and cash-out refinance options.
 With Discover, there are no origination fees, application fees, or cash due at closing.

 So, how do you decide?